Swiss National Team

 Will reigning world champion Jeannine Gmelin continue to dominate the women’s single?
 Can Nico Stahlberg confirm his overall world cup victory in the men’s single?
 What role play the young wild lightweights, who shone last year with the world champion title in U23?
 These and other questions will be resolved at the LUCERNE REGATTA 2018.

 Thomas Keller Medal

-We have again the honourable duty to award the Thomas Keller Medal for an outstanding rowing career.
-The ceremony will take place on the occasion of the Lucerne Rowing Night in Hotel Palace Lucerne (8 July)
+This year again, the coveted Thomas Keller medal for an extraordinary rowing career will be awarded in Lucerne.
+The ceremony will take place on the occasion of the Lucerne Rowing Night at the Swiss Museum of Transport (14th July).